unclebob/cmuratori-discussion/cleancodeqa.md

 **BOB**: No, it seems to me that an IDE is a very specialized software system.
 There are only a few in existence, and only a very few that have become popular.

 IDE's are interesting systems in that they span a huge domain of contexts.
 There are portions in which nanoseconds are extremely important, and other parts where they matter very little.
-A modern IDE has to be able to parse large extents of code on a keystroke by kestroke basis.
+A modern IDE has to be able to parse large extents of code on a keystroke by keystroke basis.
 Making sure that the parsing code preserves nanoseconds can have a big effect.
 On the other hand, the code that sets up a configuration dialog does not need even a tiny fractioin of that kind of efficiency.

 And, as an aside, the kind of efficiency the compile engine of an IDE needs is more algorithmic than cycle-lean.
 Cycle-lean code can increase efficiency by an order of magnitude; but the right choice of algorithm can increase efficiency by many orders of magnitude.